Robert Duncan (poet)

 Robert Edward Duncan (January 7, 1919 – February 3, 1988) was an American poet and a devotee of Hilda "H.D."
 Doolittle and the Western esoteric tradition who spent most of his career in and around San Francisco.
 Though associated with any number of literary traditions and schools, Duncan is often identified with the poets of the New American Poetry and Black Mountain College.
-Duncan saw his work as emerging especially from the tradition of Pound, Williams and Lawrence.
+Duncan saw his work as emerging especially from the tradition of Ezra Pound, William Carlos Williams and D. H. Lawrence.
 Duncan was a key figure in the San Francisco Renaissance.

 Overview

 As a poet and intellectual, Duncan's presence was felt across many facets of popular culture.
 His name is prominent in the history of pre-Stonewall gay culture and in the emergence of bohemian socialist communities of the 1930s and 1940s, in the Beat Generation, and in the cultural and political upheaval of the 1960s, influencing occult and gnostic circles of the time.
 During the later part of his life, Duncan's work, published by City Lights and New Directions, came to be distributed worldwide, and his influence as a poet is evident today in both mainstream and avant-garde writing.